 Home address – This is the child’s permanent address at which they live with a person who has parental responsibility as the main carer (as set down by law).

 Home authority – The local authority area you live in.

-Infant Class Size Legislation – The School Standards and Framework Act 1998 placed a duty on local authorities and schools to limit the size of infant classes for five-, six-, and seven-year-olds taught by one teacher to 30 or fewer pupils.
+Infant Class Size Legislation – The School Standards and Framework Act 1998 placed a duty on local authorities and schools to limit the size of infant classes for 5, 6, and 7-year-olds taught by one teacher to 30 or fewer pupils.

 ISC – Independent Schools Council.
 Provides information about Independent Schools.

 OFSTED – Office for Standards in Education – the school inspection service for Central Government.
-Reports of inspections are available from their website
+Reports of inspections are available on their website.

 Online application – An application made through our website.

 Other local authority – an authority other than your home authority.